bahmutov/cypress-examples/docs/commands/querying.md

 ### Attribute prefix

-Let's get the element with ID starting with "local-example" prefix
+Let's get the element with ID starting with "local-example" prefix.
+The `id` is just an attribute, so we can use `id^=value` "id starts with the value" CSS selector:

 <!-- fiddle cy.get / attribute prefix -->